EPCCed/2023-12-07_ARCHER2PackageIntro_Online/_episodes/04-submission.md

 ```
 {: .output}

-You can show just your jobs with `squeue -u $USER`.
+You can show just your jobs with `squeue --me`.

 ### Cancelling jobs with `scancel`